 It’s not until you start filling in the terms and numbers of your business plan that it shifts from the conceptual to the actual.
 While your marketing strategy is an interesting read, it’s the figures on the bottom line that will help you get a business loan or investors.

-In order to justify your plan with good numbers, you need a distinct section in your business plan, where you can clearly lay out your financial forecasts and statements.
+To justify your plan with good numbers, you need a distinct section in your business plan, where you can lay out your financial forecasts and statements.
 The financial section of your business plan is one of the most critical parts of the whole document if you wish to acquire funding.

 The Purpose of the Financial Section of a Business Plan

-Before you start laying out your business financials, it’s important to be aware that this is not the same as keeping accounts.
-There is a significant difference.
-Accounting takes a historical view of financial information, whereas financial business planning looks to the future.
-The financial section of a business plan has two main purposes.
 This first is to attract investors.
-They will want to see your numbers growing quickly and that you have an exit strategy in place for them when they can make a profit.
-A bank will also want to see these figures, so they know you will be able to pay back your loan.
-The second purpose of the financials is for your own personal benefit.
-It gives you a solid guideline to see how your business is going to do.
+They will want to see your numbers growing and that you have an exit strategy in place for them when they can make a profit.
+A bank will also want to view these figures, so they know you will be able to pay back your loan.
+The second purpose of the financials is for your benefit.
+It gives you a dependable guideline to see how your business is going to do.

 What to Include in the Financial Side of a Business Plan

 The financial side of a business plan includes various financial statements that show where you want to take your company.
 This plan helps lenders, and investors see how much financing your business needs and if it is worth their while getting involved.

 There are four financial statements that are essential to include in a structured financial plan.
 These can help you arrange your financial projections for the next three to five years.
 Your financial plan should consist of the following financial statements: